-This report is a summary of abundance and predation monitoring and deterrence efforts implemented from 3 August 2020 - 31 May 2021 by, or coordinated with, the aforementioned agencies.
+This report is a summary of abundance and predation monitoring and deterrence efforts implemented from 28 July 2021 to 21 May 2022 by, or coordinated with, the aforementioned agencies.
 For brevity and ease of communication we have appended the study design, description of the BON tailrace system, life history of the pinniped and fish species studied, and the general study approach to Appendix 1.
 We present a brief overview of the study design and methods to help orient readers then present current data partitioned by species and, where possible, contrast it to previous estimates to elucidate the trends of pinniped presence and predation on adult migratory fish at BON.
-We encourage readers not familiar with the previous 19 years of reports to read the material in Appendix 1 before digesting the new data.
+We encourage readers not familiar with the previous 20 years of reports to read the material in Appendix 1 before digesting the new data.